Nikon Nikkor 50mm f/1.4 AI-S and Nikon Zf

 Conclusion

 My conclusion starts with a wish.
-Imagine if Nikon would manufacture lenses such as the Nikkor 50mm f/1.4 AI-S for the Z-Mount and would include electronic contacts as Voigtländer has done.
+Imagine if Nikon manufactured lenses like the Nikkor 50mm f/1.4 AI-S for the Z-mount and included electronic contacts, as Voigtländer has done.

-Right now Nikon makes the SE lenses that reminisce the look of the older AI-S lenses but they are autofocus lenses with a plastic mount and do not have an aperture ring which enhances the tactile experience of photography.
+Currently, Nikon produces SE lenses that resemble the look of older AI-S lenses.
+However, these lenses are autofocus and have a plastic mount, lacking an aperture ring, which can detract from the tactile experience of photography.

-You could argue that Voigtländer already does a very good job with the manual focus native Z-Mount lenses but I would wager a bet that Nikon would do well complimenting what Voigtländer has already done by filling in gaps with focal length/f-stop combinations not yet seen, such as a 50mm f/1.4.
+You could argue that Voigtländer already does an excellent job with the manual focus native Z-mount lenses.
+Still, I would wager that Nikon would do well by complementing what Voigtländer has already done, filling in gaps with focal length and f-stop combinations not yet seen, such as a 50mm f/1.4.

-A couple of years ago I contemplated selling my Nikkor 50mm f/1.4 AI-S but I am glad I kept it.
+A couple of years ago, I contemplated selling my Nikkor 50mm f/1.4 AI-S, but I’m glad I kept it.
 It’s proven to be a good companion on Nikon SLR film cameras, my Fujifilm X-Series, and now Nikon Zf.

-With its wonderfully smooth focusing ring, small size for an f/1.4 lens, and classic rendering style it is hard to blame its imperfections, especially considering the price for which you can find this lens on the used market.
+With its wonderfully smooth focusing ring, small size for an f/1.4 lens, and classic rendering style, it is hard to blame its imperfections, especially considering the price at which you can find this lens on the used market.

 Nikon Nikkor 50mm f/1.4 AI-S on Nikon SLRs